rsilvanet/smart-monitoring/README.md

 * **SmartMonitoring.MemoryDatabase**: Contains the implementation and configuration necessary to use Entity Framework to connect to an in-memory database.
 Repository interfaces defined in the business level are implemented in this scope and such implementations are later on injected via dependency injection on the API scope.

-* **SmartMonitoring.API**: Contains the controller definitions that will become the API endpoints previously described.
+* **SmartMonitoring.API**: Contains the controller definitions that will become the API endpoints described at the beginning of this file.
 The controller actions will call the necessary use cases and services from the business scope that were injected at the startup.

 ## How to run